workmanjack/lyric-mood-classification/README.md

 ### Jupyter Notebooks

 Before interacting with Jupyter Notebooks in this repo, please first run the `setup_jupyter.bat` script.
 This script installs this repo's virtualenv as a kernel available to jupyter.
 Then, when using a notebook, click on Kernel -> Change Kernel -> .venv_w266_project to begin using our virtualenv's python and its packages.

+To set up jupyter notebook on Ubuntu, [use this guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-jupyter-notebook-to-run-ipython-on-ubuntu-16-04).

 ### Downloading Data